ArushRam/VieiraRedditBot/README.md

 A Reddit bot correcting incorrect spellings of Vieira on /r/Gunners, and replying with a chant based on which Vieira is being referred to!

 Inspired by Manik Narang's Wenger bot (https://github.com/maniknarang/arsenal-reddit-bot).
-Thank you to him for making his code opensource.

 ## RUNNING SCRIPT

 Build an `.env` file as follows: